Yield: 4 servings

 Funghi alla Toscana is incredibly popular in Italy.
-This recipe uses different types of mushrooms many of them not readily available in US.
+This recipe uses different types of mushrooms many of them perhaps not readily available in your region.
 Not to worry, pick ones available at your market.
-Do not use frozen ones or dried.
+Do not use frozen or dried ones.
 Freshness is the key to the flavor.
 Excellent pairing for meats, fish and egg dishes.

-- 500g fresh mushrooms, preferably mixed of chanterelles, porcinis, baby bella, oyster mushrooms, shiitakes etc.
+- 1 lb (450 g) fresh mushrooms, preferably mix of chanterelles, porcinis, baby bella, oyster mushrooms, shiitakes etc.

 - juice of 1 lemon